xambaoms/lab/README.md

-## Hands-on Labs for Azure Network and Containers
+## Hands-on Labs for Azure Networking and Containers